adityaraj5200/Java-interview-QAs/Java interview questions.md

 - `Optional.ofNullable()` accepts null values and wraps them in an empty Optional instance without throwing an exception.

-## Q. Difference between java 8 and 17 and their features?
+## Q.38: Difference between java 8 and 17 and their features?

 > Java 8 was a major release that introduced functional programming features, while Java 17 is a long-term support (LTS) release focused on performance, language enhancements, and modern APIs.